Frequently asked questions - Individuals

 Artemis Credit Bureau keeps records exclusively regarding the financial behaviour of individuals and contains the following categories of information:

 • Personal Data, which can be used to identify individuals, such as identity card or passport number, name & surname, date of birth and address.
-This data is collected from Banks, Credit Acquiring Companies, the Management Committee of the Central Information Registry and the Department of Insolvency.
+This data is collected from Banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers, Credit Servicers, Leasing Companies, the Management Committee of the Central Information Registry and the Department of Insolvency.

-• Credit facilities, which are received from Banks and Credit Acquiring Companies.
+• Credit facilities, which are received from Banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers, Credit Servicers and Leasing Companies.
 The term "credit facilities" refers to: fixed-maturity loans, current accounts with a limit, credit cards, current accounts without overdraft limit but with debit balance greater than 200 Euros, factoring, hire purchase, letters of guarantee and letters of credit.

-• Lawsuits, Arbitrations and Court Decisions, which concern credit facilities by the banks and credit acquiring companies.
+• Lawsuits, Arbitrations and Court Decisions, which concern credit facilities by the banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers, Credit Servicers and Leasing Companies.

 • Entries for issuers of dishonored cheques received by the Management Committee of the Central Information Registry.